-My friend called me that I hadn't talked to in years.
+A friend of mine called me that I hadn't talked to in years.
 I mustered up enough energy to say hello.
-Daniel wanted to get some dinner, I let him know that my back I was hurting too much.
-He was disappointed, but then what he told me was the first glimps of hope I had heard in a long time.
+He wanted to grab some dinner, I let him know that my back I was hurting too much.
+He was disappointed, but then what he told me was the first glimmer of hope I had heard in a while.
 He said, You're in luck Ray, My wife is a chiropractor.
-"She'll get you fixed up in no time."
-His tone made me think he didn't not understand how bad my contidion was.
-I tried to tell him that this was beyond any help of a chiropractor, but he wouldn't listen.
-He set me up to meet with his wife Shelly the next day.
-I was intrigued, I never went to chiropractors cause I always relied on medical doctors.
-Now They had failed me and I figured I"d try another method.
+"She'll get you better in no time."
+His tone made me think he didn't not understand the severity of my condition.
+I tried to explain that this was past any help of a chiropractor, but he wouldn't listen.
+He set me up an appointment with his wife Shelly the next day.
+I was intrigued, I never went to chiropractors cause I always relied on medical doctors. since Medical Doctors had failed me and I figured I"d try a different method.

 She saw my hope and enthusiasm, to which she told me that she would have me walking without my cane in a few weeks.
 I was so happy with my first visit I cancelled my surgery.